abhikpal/ebook_utils/README.md

 ### Contribute

 If you think this project is something fun to work on, fork this repo and submit pull requests.
 Writing some documentation would also be a good idea.
-My brain malfunctions at times, so if you find typos correct them!
+My brain malfunctions at times, so if you find tpyos correct them!

 If you want to contribute but don't know how to use GitHub, you can reach me at `abhikp@muwci.net`